anduslim/hoiiopie/docs/complete/voice.rst

     if res.is_success():
         print 'The txn ref:', res.txn_ref
     else:
         # The API failed.
-Find out the error.
+Print the error code.
         print 'Error:', res.status